How ortho-k works

 The goal for ortho-k is to correct your vision to 20/20 without eyeglasses or contact lenses during the day.
 In FDA trials of both CRT and VST lenses, more than 65% of patients were able to achieve 20/20 visual acuity after wearing the reshaping lenses overnight.
 More than 90% were able to see 20/40 or better (the legal vision requirement for driving without glasses in most states).

 Success rates for ortho-k tend to be higher for mild prescriptions.
-Call our office to find out if your prescription is within the range that can be successfully treated with ortho-k.
+Call 20/20 Vision Center to find out if your prescription is within the range that can be successfully treated with ortho-k.

 How long does ortho-k take?